-James nodded his head, reminding me of a parent or teacher or something.
+James nodded his head, reminding me of a parent or a teacher.
 “Good.”
-He then picked up a broom that had been leaning against the wall next to him which I hadn’t noticed before.
+He then picked up a broom that had been leaning against the wall next to him, which I hadn’t noticed before.
 I instantly recognized it as his broom.
 He held it out to me.
 “Here.
 Take this.”

 I looked at him questioningly.
 “Why?”

-James sighed, as though his reasoning were obvious.
-“My brooms better than the school one you’ve been using.
+James sighed, as though his reasoning was obvious.
+“My broom's better than the school one you’ve been using.
 You should use it for the match.”

 I looked at the broom, which he was still holding out to me, and then I looked back up at his face.
 His eyes were full of determination, all of the different colors swirling together to mirror the millions of thoughts flooding through my mind.